5 Pool Chlorine Alternatives Worth Considering

 - 61% available bromine and 27% available chlorine

-- Kills germs and prevents algae growth
+- Kills germs and reduces non-living organic waste

 - Perfect for bromine floaters and automatic bromine feeders